Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 - **Hit Points at Higher Levels:** 1d10 (or 6) + your Constitution modifier per prestige level

 ##### Bonus Proficiencies
 - **Saving Throws:** Choose one from Strength, Constitution, or Dexterity.
+If you already have this proficiency, you instead gain proficiency in one saving throw of your choice.
 - **Skills:** Choose one from Athletics, Acrobatics, or Survival.
+You gain proficiency in that skill.
 If you already have proficiency in the chosen skill, you double your proficiency bonus when you add it to a check with that skill.
 If you already do so, you can add 1d4 to any ability check you make using that skill.

 ### Magnificent Beast
 At 21st level, your type changes to include shapechanger.
 As an Action, you can transform into a hybrid beast form, a fully bestial form, or back to your humanoid form.
 Your bestial form represents not a single animal, but the primordial of all predators, and incorporates aspects of every great beast at the same time.